All Episodes

 It's not going to end very well at all if anyone physically confronts me or anyone I am with.

-The grave picture, though, Sean, is that our friend, the president of the United States, gets so, you know, he is so tempestuous and he has such a thin skin that he will respond to Maxime was that he will take her bait and start punching down,
+The grave danger, though, Sean, is that our friend, the president of the United States, gets so, you know, he is so tempestuous and he has such a thin skin that he will respond to Maxine was that he will take her bait and start punching down, saying she's low IQ or, you know, saying things that some people will construe as being racially descriptive or you name it.

-Maybe a year and a half ago, people would make that argument uh, but I think people have gotten used to the president's tone, his cadence, his rhythm, the fact that he fights.
+But I think people have gotten used to the president's tone, his cadence, his rhythm, the fact that he fights.

 And I also think people have figured out if he fights that hard for himself, when he's fighting for better trade deals and when he's negotiating with anybody, he's fighting hard for the American people.

-It's it's not his nature.
+It's not his nature.

-You you can't you know that's the danger.
+You know, that's the danger.

-The danger is you you you you go low, I go low, that's not the way you win it, I don't think.
+That's not the way you win it, I don't think.

 By the way, everybody says that every two and four years.

-Don't go negative, don't use negative ads.
+Don't use negative ads.

 Negative ads work.